Your investment

 Inflation assumption

-Under the possible new rules, only your real (above-inflation) gain is taxed.
+Under the new Budget 2026 rules, only your real (above-inflation) gain is taxed.
 Adjust the rate to see how it affects your result.

-This calculator assumes investment gains accrue evenly over the holding period and uses your selected inflation rate as a proxy for CPI.
-It applies Australian resident individual tax rates from 1 July 2024 and includes the Medicare levy by default.
+This calculator uses the Government’s proposed time apportionment transition method and assumes investment gains accrue evenly over the holding period.
+It uses your selected inflation rate as a proxy for CPI and applies Australian resident individual tax rates from 1 July 2024, including the Medicare levy by default.

-The calculator doesn’t account for all individual circumstances, including main residence exemptions, small business CGT concessions, company or trust structures, carried forward losses, depreciation or other tax adjustments.
+The calculator doesn’t account for all personal circumstances or tax rules, including main residence exemptions, small business CGT concessions, company or trust structures, carried forward losses, depreciation, foreign tax offsets, employee share scheme rules or other tax adjustments.

-Results are estimates only and may differ from any final rules announced by the government.
+Results are estimates only and actual outcomes may differ materially depending on future legislation, ATO guidance and your personal circumstances.
 Always speak with a registered tax adviser before making financial or investment decisions.

-- Capital gains accrued before 1 July 2026 are assumed to remain eligible for the existing 50% CGT discount.
-Gains accrued after that date are assumed to use inflation indexation, with annual compound inflation applied to the cost base for that portion of the holding period.
+- Capital gains relating to the period before 1 July 2027 are assumed to remain eligible for the existing 50% CGT discount.
+Gains relating to the period after 1 July 2027 are assumed to use inflation indexation, with annual compound inflation applied to the cost base for that portion of the holding period.

-- Marginal tax rates include the 2% Medicare levy.
+- Marginal tax rates include the 2% Medicare levy, unless excluded in tax situation settings.
 The rates currently used are:

 - $18,201 – $45,000 — 18%